More about: 24 Best Things To Do in Rome

 Looking through a keyhole - is that really something to do in Rome?
 When you see the beautiful view of St. Peter's Dome from there, I'm sure you'll understand why.
 At first, this was a big secret in Rome, but more and more visitors are coming to these gardens to look for the famous lock and marvel at its perspective.

 And this is just one of the many secret places that the Eternal City hides and that you will have to discover little by little on your own or as part of a private tour of Rome if you want to end up falling in love with Rome.
-I'll help you out a little and leave you with a list of what are, for me, the best-kept secret places in Rome
+I'll help you a little and leave you with a list of what are, for me, the best kept secret places in Rome

 22. Tour Rome by sightseeing bus